 What is BPMN?
-BPMN stands for ‘Business Process Model Notation’.
-It is relevant when it comes to define, manage and share processes within the BPM discipline.
+It is the most accepted international standard to define, model and share processes within the BPM discipline.
+BPMN stands for ‘Business Process Model and Notation’.
 The standard’s current version is 2.0.

-BPMN is a very relevant concept when it comes to managing business processes.
-Flokzu uses BPMN to model the process flow, because BPMN is the worldwide standard and users from all over the world can understand it, and use it to model, share, discuss and improve their processes with their teams.
+Flokzu is a Software as a Service (SaaS) solution that uses BPMN to model the process flow, because BPMN is the worldwide standard and users from all over the world can understand it, and use it to model, share, discuss and improve their processes with their teams.
 You can share BPMN models with your suppliers for example, for a better value chain integration.
 This is another side-benefit of being a standard.

 So, what is BPMN?